-Scope defines the region of the program where a particular identifier, such as a variable or function, is accessible.
+Scope determines the region of the program where a particular identifier, such as a variable or function, is accessible or visible.
 Once you move out of the scope, you can no longer access that entity.

 {}

-within functions, loops, or conditionals) are only accessible within that block. - These variables disappear when the block ends.
+within functions, loops, or conditionals) are only accessible within that block. - Visibility: These variables disappear or destroyed, when the block ends.

 - They are known as local variables.